 These plants are lovely to look at and easy to care for.

 They grow in a dazzling array of colors, sizes, and shapes, yet every variation maintains a classic, attractive rosette leaf formation.

 When you set up the perfect environment for one type of Aeonium, it just makes good sense to collect them all – if you can.

 Collecting and growing these fascinating plants could easily be a lifelong pursuit.
 Remember that the variations and hybridizations are endless.

-With enough specimens on hand, you could easily develop your own hybrid Aeonium without even trying!
+With enough specimens, you could easily develop your hybrid Aeonium without even trying!